lupin72/piergorelli.com/src/content/blog/10-tips-to-start-ui-design-with-focus.md

 By thinking in systems and following these practices, you can ensure a cohesive and professional design that enhances the user experience.

-## 10. Think in systems: Atoms, Molecules, Organisms
+## 10. Think in systems: Building from atoms to pages

 A well-structured design system helps you maintain consistency throughout the project, even as the team grows or requirements change.
 Thinking in systems means designing not just individual screens or isolated pages, but a complete ecosystem of modular components that work together.